What Is A Panic Attack?

 • A neurotransmitter imbalance in the brain

-Because the exact cause of panic attacks is unclear and although it may be connected to family history, there’s currently no way to predict when panic attacks occur.
-This adds another layer of fear and anxiety for some, potentially causing them to avoid places, people, and situations they worry may trigger an attack.
+Because the exact cause of panic attacks is unclear, and although it may be connected to family history, there’s currently no way to predict when panic attacks occur.
+This adds another layer of fear and anxiety for some, potentially causing them to live in a constant state of worry and avoid places, people, and situations they fear may trigger a panic attack.
 For example, if someone had a panic attack while driving, they may avoid getting in a car again for fear of having another attack.
 There is also a link between alcohol use and anxiety and panic attacks, especially for individuals with alcohol use disorder.

 Getty/AnnaStills